 Adopting or Buying a Chesapeake Bay Retriever

-You must meet a responsible and reputable breeder when you are looking for a Chesapeake Bay Retriever puppy.
+You must meet a responsible and reputable breeder when looking for a Chesapeake Bay Retriever puppy.

-Proper health checks must have been carried out that should rule out possible health complications.
+Proper health checks must have been carried out to rule out possible health complications.
 You could check in with the American Chesapeake Club to find respected breeders.

 You can also find some breed-specific rescues that may hasten your search, and some of them include;